AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 ### Activity 3.5.3 - Guess Checker

-This extra credit assignment will be categorized as a Projects/ Presentations.
+This assignment will be categorized as a Projects.

 **Directions:** Update GuessChecker to use compound Boolean statements.
 Give the user at minimum three opportunities to guess the correct answer and print out how many of the remaining guesses they have.
-Submit your program as a replit on Canvas.
+You will submit your completed program with comments via replit.
+Please share your link on Canvas.

 ```java
 9782